 5. What kind of life do I want outside work?
 What are the things I value in my life?
 What are the things that matter to me?
 What are my core underlying principles?

 These are hard questions.
-I struggle answering them.
+I struggle to answer them.
 They force me to ask deeper questions about my belief systems, most of them hidden from immediate view, wrapped in dominant ideologies of the day.
 But over several months, scribbling in my journal, I figured where I stand at the moment, helping me set clear personal and professional goals.
 Of course, these answers are not set in stone and will change with newer life experiences.

 Here is a brief glimpse: I don't find it thrilling to get a lot of bylines.
 I enjoy writing long stories, exploring one topic in depth.
 I can't recklessly follow the news cycle.
 I prefer working with good editors who help me improve my craft than getting published in a big publication for the sake of it.